-- 3.1 The term of office of the Corporation Chair and Vice Chair shall be four years, with a formal review after two years.
-An individual reaching the end of their term of office as Chair or Vice Chair shall be eligible for reappointment on the first occasion but shall not serve more than two terms. - 3.2 In the event of a vacancy arising for the office of Chair or Vice Chair, the Clerk will: - (a) provide Governors with written notice that an appointment is to be made for the role of Chair or Vice Chair.
-The Clerk will normally provide fourteen days' notice. - (b) request that written nominations be submitted to him/her at least 24 hours before the appointed date and time for the selection.
+- 3.1 The Corporation will appoint a chair and vice-chair, in each case for a maximum of two terms of four years, with a formal review after two years. .
+An individual reaching the end of their first term of office as Chair or Vice Chair shall be eligible for reappointment - 3.2 In the event of a vacancy arising for the office of Chair or Vice Chair, the Clerk will: - (a) provide Governors with written notice that an appointment is to be made for the role of Chair or Vice Chair.
+The Clerk will normally provide fourteen days' notice. - (b) request that written nominations be submitted to him/her at least 24 hours before the appointed date and time when the selection is due to take place.
 Nominees must be proposed and seconded by other Governors; one of the proposers must confirm, in writing, the nominee's willingness to accept the office, if selected.

-- 3.3 The method of election of the Chair and Vice Chair shall be by secret ballot at a Corporation meeting.
-All Governors, including the nominees, shall be entitled to vote.
-Each Governor will indicate his/her choice by casting a single vote.
-A Governor will be entitled to vote for himself /herself. - 3.4 Where three or more persons are nominated for the position of Chair or Vice Chair of the Corporation and there is not a majority in favour of one person, the person having the fewest votes shall be disregarded and a fresh vote taken.
+3.3 Where three or more persons are nominated for the position of Chair or Vice Chair of the Corporation and there is not a majority in favour of one person, the person having the least votes shall be disregarded and a fresh vote taken.